redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

 #### Normal mode

-In the normal mode, users have to login to the ArgoCD server component using the login component before executing the commands.
+In the normal mode (default mode), the `argocd` CLI client makes API requests to the ArgoCD server component.
+This requires users to explicitly login to the ArgoCD server component using the ArgoCD credentials before executing further commands.
+Users should remain logged in to the ArgoCD server when running the commands.
+If the login times out in between, users can re-login using the `relogin` command.
+After running all commands, users can logout using the `logout` command.

+##### Steps to login to the ArgoCD server and execute a command.

   1. Get the admin password for the ArgoCD server
       ```